 "We'd better go, or we'll be late to Potions."

 With that, Harry spun around and walked quickly toward the classroom door.
 The back of his neck prickled uncomfortably as he listened to Hermione hurriedly apologize to Lupin.
 Exiting the room, Harry groaned lightly as he rounded the hallway corner and leaned against the stone wall.
 Stupid, he chided himself.
 If Lupin didn't think he was an idiot before, he certainly did now.

-"What was that, mate?"
+"What was that about, mate?"
 Ron questioned, adjusting his robes, which had gone askew during his sprint down the hall.
-"Potions doesn't start for another fifteen minutes, at least."
+"Potions doesn't start for another fifteen minutes at least."